rails/rails/guides/source/getting_started.md

 with class `field_with_errors`.
 You can define a CSS rule to make them standout.

-Now you'll get a nice error message when saving an article without title when you attempt to do just that on the new article form
+Now you'll get a nice error message when saving an article without a title when you attempt to do just that on the new article form
 <http://localhost:3000/articles/new>: